vicramon/ember-tutorial/chapters/editing-a-lead-part-i.md

 ## Add the Status Select

 First we need to tell the app about the different statuses a lead can have.
-The `Lead` model should know about this, but it's more of class knowledge and instance knowledge, so lets use `reopenClass` to add it to the class.
+The `Lead` model should know about this, but it's more class knowledge than instance knowledge, so lets use `reopenClass` to add it to the class.

 Add this code after your `Lead` model in the same file: